Eleonore9/hy-python-lisp/README.md

 Hy compiles down to Python bytecode.
 It is first translated to a Python AST and then built into Python bytecode.

-**Step 1 and 2: tokenise and parse**
+#### Some definitions
+**Basic steps of compilation:**
+Lexing → lexical analysis: breaks up the code into tokens Parsing → syntax analysis: convert a sequence of tokens into a parse tree Code generation → translate the parse tree into bytecode

+**AST** = Abstract Syntax Tree
+It's a tree representation of the abstract syntactic structure of the source code.
+This data structure is used by compilers.
+It is usually the results of the syntax analysis or parsing step.
+It doesn't contain inessential information and contains extra information about the program.

+#### Steps of Hy -> Python
+**Lexing and parsing**

 The code for this step is defined in [`hy.lex`](https://github.com/hylang/hy/tree/master/hy/lex) and relies heavily on the [rply](https://github.com/alex/rply) project parser.
-The `LexerGenerator` enables to define rules using regular expressions.
+The `LexerGenerator` from rply enables to define rules using regular expressions.
 In this case it's used in [`hy.lex.lexer`](https://github.com/hylang/hy/blob/master/hy/lex/lexer.py) which defines the Hy grammar, like:
 ```Python
 from rply import LexerGenerator